zopefoundation/grok/doc/reference/components.rst

         The HTTP Request object.

-    .. method:: traverse(self, name):
+    .. automethod:: traverse

         You must provide your own implementation of this method to do what you want.
-If you return None, Grok will use the default traversal behaviour.
+If you return ``None``, Grok will use the default traversal behaviour.

-    .. method:: browserDefault(request):
+    .. automethod:: browserDefault

         Returns an object and a sequence of names.

         The publisher calls this method at the end of each traversal path.